Sonora Rally © 2015-2018 All rights reserved

 The bivouac is generally an encampment where competitors and crew stay overnight between rally stages.
 It's a pit area, camping area, eating area, social hangout and more, all wrapped up in one cool place.
 It's often in a remote dirt location where few if any conveniences are available.

-At our 2015 and 2016 events, the bivouac was nothing more than an abandoned brick barn surrounded by miles of wide-open desert.
+At some of our previous events, the bivouac was nothing more than an abandoned brick barn surrounded by miles of wide-open desert.
 Yet we turned it into a really cool place that the competitors loved!

 San Luis Rio Colorado, Sonora, Mexico

-Average HIGH temperature in April is 86°F (30°C) - San Luis Rio Colorado
+Average HIGH temperature in March is 80°F (27°C) - San Luis Rio Colorado

-Average LOW temperature in April is 40°F (4°C) - San Luis Rio Colorado
+Average LOW temperature in March is 49°F (9°C) - San Luis Rio Colorado

 Moto Number Plate Race Sticker